 Find your hope, then, on the ground under your feet.- Wendall Berry

-This recipe for Fava Beans with Mint & Lemon is a delicious spring-inspired side dish that pairs well with many things.
-Mint and lemon really brighten up and accentuate their flavor, while Ricotta Salata- a salty, hardstyle ricotta cheese adds delicious depth (pecorino would also work well.)
+Hello beautiful spring side dish!
+Sauteed Fava Beans with Mint & Lemon pairs well with many things.
+Mint and lemon really brighten up and accentuate their flavor, while Ricotta Salata- a salty, hardstyle ricotta cheese adds delicious depth (pecorino would also work well).

 When fava beans are young and tender- you can simply grill them and eat the whole pods.
 But as they mature, they do take a little time to prepare, but I promise, it’s not hard and the rewards outweigh the effort.
 Allow yourself a solid hour for these, or make it in stages, getting your family to help out with the shucking and peeling.